AnaZonia/moon_notes/Chapter 1 - Predicting Regrowth in the Amazon.md

 ### Time since burn
 Still unsure how to include this in the dataframe, since there are different amounts of burn events - for a patch that burned 5 times, or one that burned once, how do I incorporate that? should I make up to 33 columns - one with age for fire 1, other with age for fire 2, and so on?

+### Determine active vs. passive reforestation
+Given the importance of surrounding forest cover, I should be able to determine how distance to mature forest can determine whether active or passive reforestation is recommended.

 ### Other things to look into
 - [ ] MAPBIOMAS classification quality - flooded forest class